OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     // TODO 8: Handle case where the bootstrap token is expired.

-    // TODO 9: Handle all other AAD errors.
+    // TODO 9: Handle all other Azure AD errors.

     }
     ```